Agnes Sjöberg: Veterinary studies

-Sjöberg received a letter of recommendation from the University of Zurich, which allowed her to begin her veterinary studies in Germany at the University of Dresden in the autumn of 1911.
+However, Sjöberg received a letter of recommendation from the University of Zurich, which allowed her to begin her veterinary studies in Germany at the University of Dresden in the autumn of 1911.
 The female student was admitted to study on an experimental basis among 300 male students.
-At the same time, there were thirty other Finnish veterinary students in Dresden who were hostile to Sjöberg.
+At the same time, there were some thirty other Finnish veterinary students in Dresden who were hostile to Sjöberg.
 Due to pressure and to get rid of other Finnish students, Sjöberg moved to the University of Berlin the following year, where there were only a few Finnish students.
 In 1913, Sjöberg applied to the university for permission to complete a bachelor's degree in veterinary medicine.
 Sjöberg's gender again caused problems, as according to university rules, only a male student could complete a degree.
 The matter went to the level of the ministry, and in the summer of 1913 an official decision was made that a woman student could also graduate as a veterinarian in Germany.

-The outbreak of World War I in 1914 delayed Agnes's completion until the spring of 1916.
-During the war, however, she was able to work at the University Animal Clinic with men on the front lines.
-After graduating she began to work on and defend her dissertation in Leipzig 1918.
+The outbreak of World War I in 1914 delayed Agnes's graduation until the spring of 1916.
+During the war, however, she was able to work at the University Animal Clinic while men were at the front.
+After graduating she began to work on her dissertation and defended it in Leipzig in 1918.
 The title of the dissertation was Klinische und chemisch-mikroskopische Untersuchungen des Augensekretes der Pferde.